Category Archives: meat

 Simple Red Chili — Turkey or Beef

-It’s definitely that time of year when you wake up and there is a chill in the air and that signals chili weather in my book .
+It’s almost Super Bowl and I guess that means it’s time to make this delicious chili.
 Chili is not an exact science and you can feel free to make substitutions where you like.
 Obviously the toppings are optional and at your own discretion.
 Chili is just so easy to make.
 It sits on the stove or your slow cooker and when you’re ready to eat it, it’s all done.
 I like chips , taco shells or small soft tortillas with this.
 I love fresh jalapeno on the side chopped up, chopped red onion , guacamole, refried beans, etc. I usually make this one day ahead for a special event.
 This allows the flavors to all meld together and then I just reheat–couldn’t be easier.

 Can easily be made on the stove-top or slow cooker — 2 hours on high and 4 hours on low.
 It was perfect.
 First you’ll want to brown up the meat in a pan on the stove.
 Then dump all ingredients into the slow cooker ( spray first with cooking spray) stir it all up and set it and forget it till you’re ready to eat it.
 I made this chili in the morning yesterday and it was perfect!
 With enough leftover for 2 more meals!